carrionalfredo/Spaceship-Titanic/README.md

 Validation	0.883357	            0.868822                	0.880673
 Test    	0.882395	            0.867139	                0.873317
 ```
-The model with the highest AUC score, both in validation ans test, is Logistic Regression with this setup:
+The model with the highest AUC score, both in validation and test, is Logistic Regression with this setup:
 ```python
 LogisticRegression(max_iter=2000, C=6, class_weight='balanced')
 ```